gregory-j-wilson/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .forEach tells something to be done while looping through each item but doesn't produce new array automatically, .map has the loop built in, and you can mutate the array to produce a new array.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function RECEIVES a callback function as a parameter.
+A callback function is a placeholder where you insert in a function that will be plugged into the higher order function.

 3. What is closure?

+    When a function will reach outside itself to access a variable or function that will be used in the function.

 4. Describe the four rules of the 'this' keyword.

+  a. global binding - in global it will be window object
+  b.
+Implicit binding - this refers to the thing to the left of the dot when invoking a function.
+  c.
+New binding - when constructor function used, 'this' refers to the specific instance of the object that is created and returned by the constructor function.
+  d.
+Explicit Binding - whenver JavaScript's .call or .apply method is used, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+    Super inserts in the keys of the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.